 They can also influence the emotional state of your reader, which can help or hurt your business objectives (depending on what they are).

-That’s why, done well, images can dramatically boost your website’s performance.
-Just be careful that you also take care to optimize them for speed, so you don’t slow down your website and hurt your google ranking.
+That’s why, when done well, images can dramatically boost your website’s performance.
+Just be careful that you also take care to optimize them for speed, so you don’t slow down your website and hurt your Google ranking.